 Most readers would probably agree with Kipling’s assessment of “The Files’.
 Its principal interest may now lie in the way its restless fevered movement, its reminiscence of agitated fruitless search, mimics the delirium from which the poet had suffered during his near-fatal pneumonia of early 1899.
 On his recovery, almost before he was allowed to sit up in bed, Kipling insisted on dictating an account of this delirium to a stenographer.
 A copy of this text is kept in the Kipling Archive at the University of Sussex.

 With its questioning, its warnings against self-importance on the basis of print and report, its intimations of the grave, the work might be seen as offering a window into Kipling’s inner world.
-At the time of composition he was struggling to rebuild an identity which had been profoundly disturbed by the events of spring 1899, when he himself had nearly died from pneumonia and his six year old daughter, Josephine, had actually succumbed.
+At the time of composition, he was struggling to rebuild an identity that had been profoundly disturbed by the events of spring 1899, when he himself had nearly died from pneumonia and his six-year-old daughter, Josephine, had actually succumbed.

 Notes on the Text

 (by Mary Hamer, drawing on various sources, in particular

 A Handbook to the Poetry of Rudyard Kipling by Ralph Durand 1914)

 [Title] At the time when Kipling himself worked on a newspaper and right up to the age of digitised archives, any journalist wishing to check information about some past event was obliged to hunt through hard copy dusty files of old newspapers.
 In the process items once considered of great importance but now forgotten might catch the eye.

 [line 11] Mammon: biblical term for worldly wealth and success, one adopted and made contemporary by the Scots writer Thomas Carlyle (1795-1881) in his critique of rapacious captains of industry.